-HOC's conversion of PH units to RAD Units under the RAD program was designed to entail (i) the renovation of 268 single family and townhome units in 3 RAD AMPs, (ii) the renovation of 141 units at two elderly properties in 2 RAD AMPs, (iii) the construction of 256 new units to replace the existing units which will be demolished at an elderly property and property designated for elderly and Non-Elderly Disabled (NED) residents in 2 RAD AMPs, and (iv) the transfer of assistance for 113 units from four separate RAD AMPs to newly renovated single-family homes.
+HOC's conversion of PH units to RAD Units under the RAD program was designed to entail (i) the renovation of 268 single family and townhome units in 3 RAD AMPs, (ii) the renovation of 298 units at two elderly properties in 2 RAD AMPs, (iii) the construction of 391 new units to replace the existing units which will be demolished at an elderly property and property designated for elderly and Non-Elderly Disabled (NED) residents in 2 RAD AMPs, and (iv) the transfer of assistance for 113 units from four separate RAD AMPs to newly renovated single-family homes.

-During FY 2015, HOC completed the above described transfer of assistance step with all 113 units that were planned to have their PH assistance transferred off-site to PBV assistance.
+During FY 2015, HOC completed the above described transfer of assistance step with all 113 units that were planned to have their PH assistance transferred offsite to PBV assistance.
 This process included four RAD AMPs: (1) Seneca Ridge, (2) Parkway Woods and Ken Gar, (3) Towne Centre Place and Sandy Spring Meadow, and (4) Washington Square and Emory Grove.

-During FY 2016, HOC completed the conversion of all of the units at the Arcola Towers (141) and Waverly House (158) RAD AMPs to PBRA.
+During FY 2016, HOC completed the RAD conversion of all of the units at the Arcola Towers (141) AMP to PBRA and Waverly House (158) to PBRA (145) and PBV (13) offsite new construction RAD Replacement Units at Victory Crossing.